ArjunRAj77/AzureDevops-Training/Pipelines/yaml-pipeline.md

 YAML is being used in easily create template for CI/CD integration.
 <br>These are the list of demo pipelines created using YAML templates and its steps :

-1. Pipeline with sample YAML template
+<br> 1.
+Pipeline with sample YAML template

 # 1. Pipeline with sample YAML template
 1. Select ``` New Pipeline``` from Pipelines section.